redallica/Subgraph-for-Orion-Protocol/README.md

 10. Now deploy the Orion Protocol subgraph to The Graph Node with `yarn deploy`.
 You should see a lot of blocks being skipped in the graph-node terminal, and then it will start ingesting events from the moment the contracts were uploaded to the network.

+More details are provided in this [Medium article](https://medium.com/swlh/how-to-build-a-subgraph-on-windows-for-a-non-tech-curator-6641030376bd)

 Now that you have subgraph is running you may open a [Graphiql](https://github.com/graphql/graphiql) browser at *127.0.0.1:8000* and get started with querying.

 ## Viewing the Subgraph on the Graph Hosted Service
-This subgraph is on The Graph Explorer at the following address: [https://thegraph.com/explorer/subgraph/redallica/orion-protocol](https://thegraph.com/explorer/subgraph/redallica/orion-protocol).
+This subgraph is on [The Graph Explorer](https://thegraph.com/explorer/) at the following address: [https://thegraph.com/explorer/subgraph/redallica/orion-protocol](https://thegraph.com/explorer/subgraph/redallica/orion-protocol).